willy-wagtail/raspberrypi-pihole/README.md

 https://github.com/arendst/Tasmota/issues/7770

-Not fully solved.
-But in [setting the Preamble Type to Short](https://github.com/arendst/Tasmota/issues/7770#issuecomment-591971563), [adding Wireless Mac Filters](https://github.com/arendst/Tasmota/issues/7770#issuecomment-767198267) seem to be work for a while but is still not 100% stable and changed RTS Threshold from 2347 to 2000.
+Not fully solved but [adding Wireless Mac Filters](https://github.com/arendst/Tasmota/issues/7770#issuecomment-767198267) seem to be work for a while but is still not 100% stable.

-It's much stabler but it still doesnt reconnect 100% after a restart still.
+Also changed RTS Threshold from 2347 to 2000 but not sure if that has a real difference.

 <a name="homeassistant"></a>
 # Home Assistant